trendscenter/autolabeller/README.md

 ### Outputs
 The following files are written into params.outpath folder:
-* `network_labels.csv` is a vector of 0/1 corresponding to the input spatial maps; 0=artifact, 1=network
+* `network_labels.csv` is a vector of 0s or 1s corresponding to the input spatial maps; 0=artifact, 1=network
-* `anatomical_labels.csv` has the following columns:
+* `anatomical_labels.csv` containing the following columns:
     * `volume` 1-N where N is the number of input spatial maps
-    * `network` a vector of 0/1 corresponding to the input spatial maps; 0=artifact, 1=network
+    * `network` a vector of 0s and 1s corresponding to the input spatial maps; 0=artifact, 1=network
     * `region_1`,`spatial_corr_1` AAL anatomical region with the highest spatial correlation to the spatial maps, and the correlation value
     * `region_2`,`spatial_corr_2`,`region_3`,`spatial_corr_3` AAL anatomical region with the second and third highest spatial correlations to the spatial maps, and the corresponding correlation values
-* `functional_labels_[atlas].csv` has the following columns:
+* `functional_labels_[atlas_name].csv` has the following columns:
     * `volume` 1-N where N is the number of input spatial maps
-    * `network` a vector of 0/1 corresponding to the input spatial maps; 0=artifact, 1=network
+    * `network` a vector of 0s and 1s corresponding to the input spatial maps; 0=artifact, 1=network
     * `region_1`,`spatial_corr_1` Functional parcellation from [atlas] with highest spatial correlation to the spatial maps, and the correlation value.
-Current available atlas are Yeo/BucknerLab, Gordon (2016), and CAREN
+Current available atlases are Yeo/BucknerLab, Gordon (2016), and CAREN
     * `region_2`,`spatial_corr_2`,`region_3`,`spatial_corr_3` Functional parcellations with the second and third highest correlations to the spatial maps, and the corresponding correlation values
 * `sorted_IC_idx_[atlas].csv` sorted index of the input spatial maps corresponding to the brain networks (artifact-related component indexes are removed)
 * `sorted_fnc_[atlas].csv` sorted functional network connectivity (FNC) matrix of the brain networks
-* `nc` folder contains the noisecloud toolbox output.
+* `nc` folder contains the noisecloud toolbox output (run under GIFT toolbox).
 It has the following files:
     * `*.nii` template `nii` files warped into the same space as the input spatial maps.
-    * `nc_class_labels.txt` a vector of 0/1 corresponding to the input spatial maps; 0=artifact, 1=network
+    * `nc_class_labels.txt` a vector of 0s and 1s corresponding to the input spatial maps; 0=artifact, 1=network
     * `training/testing_features.csv` contains the training/testing input data features used by the noisecloud toolbox in classification.

 ## Result

-The following figures are generated using the `./src/example_plot_fnc.m` script.
+The following figures are generated using the `example_plot_fnc.m` script.
-You can update the ICA parameter file and autolabeller output folder locations in the above to generate new figures.
+You can update the ICA parameter file and autolabeller output folder locations in the example codes above to generate new figures.
 The script uses ICA parameter file to load the FNC from the ICA post-process result.

 <img src="results/fbirn_nc_train_sub_th04/FBIRN_fnc_unsorted_yeo_buckner.png" alt="unsorted" width="150"/> <img src="results/fbirn_nc_train_sub_th04/FBIRN_fnc_reordered_yeo_buckner.png" alt="reordered" width="150"/> <img src="results/fbirn_nc_train_sub_th04/FBIRN_fnc_icn_yeo_buckner.png" alt="icn" width="150"/>